 The keys to having and keeping a successful real estate investment property are:

-Stott Property Management, LLC’s services, policies, and procedures are designed to maximize an owner’s cash flow over the long term.
+Stott Property Management, LLC’s services, policies, and procedures are designed to generate consistent cash flow over the long term.

-The three biggest factors that determine market rent are location, property condition, and lease terms.
+The four biggest factors that determine market rent are location, property condition, amenities, and lease terms.
 While the location can’t be changed, the property condition and lease terms can be optimized.

 Even though each property has some differences, rental property is still a commodity.
 A prospective tenant searches in the newspaper or via the Internet for property that meets their criteria and will look at those properties that appear to offer the best value first.
 Stott Property Management, LLC uses this very concept in determining a price range that a property will most likely rent for.

-Stott Property Management, LLC looks at the vacant properties advertised in the Honolulu Advertiser and CraigsList (the two largest sources for prospective tenant phone calls) and compares those asking rents to the actual rents that tenants pay for occupied properties currently under management to determine the rent range.
+Stott Property Management, LLC looks at the vacant properties and compares those asking rents to the actual rents that tenants pay for occupied properties currently under management to determine the rent range.
 The Market Rent Range will reflect this data and the current rental market trends.
-Stott Property Management, LLC’s size and large market presence gives their clients an edge over smaller property managers that have less comprehensive market data available to them.
+Stott Property Management, LLC’s experience and market presence gives their clients an edge over smaller property managers that have less comprehensive market data available to them.

 Multiple members of Stott Property Management’s staff are available to show prospective tenants each vacant property.
 This added flexibility gives our clients an edge over those that have hired an individual property manager since one person can’t possibly be in more than one place at one time.

+NOTE: Stott Property Management, LLC recommends advertising to a wide audience and selecting the most qualified applicant.
 Some owners have rented to their friends and relative at below market rents for various reasons.
 Based on the headaches and difficulties that we have seen owners face when it comes time for these tenants to move, Stott Property Management, LLC recommends just gifting friends and family money.
 A large number of owners end up paying for costly repairs, and/or legal fees in order to remove these tenants when the owner needs to sell or raise the rent to meet their own financial obligations.
 Any good feelings in the beginning are replaced with ungratefulness and sense of entitlement from the friends and family the owner tried to help.
-The eviction attorney that Stott Property Management, LLC uses charges higher fees when family members are involved.

 During a renter’s market, it is often insufficient to advertise a property and just sit and wait for a prospective tenant.
 When there is a large supply of property available, the best tenants are going to rent the best values.
 Therefore, it is critical to be aware of the number of inquiries, showing requests, and applications received on a particular property when vacant.